ansible-lockdown/MPG-AL-READTHEDOCS/docs/source/remediate/rem_development.rst

 - **Module**
   - This is just the module being used to execute that task, nothing special here

-- **Variables**
+- Variables
+  ^^^^^^^^^

-Defaults
+  - Defaults
-^^^^^^^^

     - Any value that can deviate from the example used in the fix text.
 For example tasks that ask to set permissions X or more restrictive that the permissions value should be a variable
     - Any value that has multiple value options should be a variable
     - These variables should be defined in the ``defaults/main.yml`` file
     - These variables should be formatted as role name followed by the descriptor, rhel8stig_disruption_high for example

-vars/main.yml
+  - vars/main.yml
-^^^^^^^^^^^^^

     - While these can be overridden, these will be rare and these are usually set as a default for a value.

 Dynamic Variables (register or set_facts)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^